alexpiet/hierarchical_bootstrap/README.md

  - `<metric>_sem` the estimated standard error of the mean of the observation metric, computed as the standard deviation of the bootstrapped samples.
 In this case this should be very close to `df['response'].sem()`
  - `groups`, the list of top-levels groups, in this case just `['response']`

-To sample with one level of hierarchy, which means we sample with replacement from elements of "level_1", then sample with replacement from all observations within that element of level_1 (sample twice).
+To sample with one level of hierarchy, which means we sample with replacement from elements of "level_1", then sample with replacement from all observations within that element of level_1 but ignoring all structure below that (level_2, level_3).
+Note we are sampling twice here.
 Note now that the estimated SEM differs significantly from the naive approach above.

 > import hierarchical_bootstrap.bootstrap as hb
 > bootstraps = hb.bootstrap(df, metric='response',levels=['level_1'], nboots=10000)

-To sample with two levels of the hierarchy, which means we sample with replacement from elements of "level_1", then sample with replacement from "level_2" elements within that element of level_1, then finally sample from all observations within that level_1, level_2 element (sample three times).
+To sample with two levels of the hierarchy, which means we sample with replacement from elements of "level_1", then sample with replacement from "level_2" elements within that element of level_1, then finally sample from all observations within that level_1, level_2 element.
+Note we sample three times.

 > import hierarchical_bootstrap.bootstrap as hb
 > bootstraps = hb.bootstrap(df, metric='response',levels=['level_1','level_2'], nboots=10000)